(This manifesto expressed in two styles: Poetic and Practical)

 Dynamic Peace is inner quiet paired with outer responsibility.
 It is peace that gets off the floor and goes to work.

-8. Shadow Work Without Idolatry
+8. Shadow Work for Sobriety

 What is buried does not stay buried.
 It leaks into cravings, sabotage, resentment, shame, and relapse logic.